What to do When Being Pulled Over by Law Enforcement for Possible DUI

 Take a Moment to Compose Yourself

 If you are acting excitable, that will make the officer worried, or curious, neither of which is positive for you.
 You don’t want to be interesting.
-Keep your hands on the top of the wheel when you aren’t using.
+Keep your hands on the top of the wheel when you aren’t doing anything else.
 Roll down the window when asked, and follow instructions.
 If you make movements where an officer cannot see, that’s an excellent way to make him worried that you might be going for a firearm.
 Use the time to remember where your license, registration, and proof of insurance are.
 The Officer will note if you take an extended period of time to get them, so try to be able to promptly respond.

 Hopefully, once you give that information to the officer, he’ll let you go, or just write a ticket.
 But the truth is, most ‘traffic stops’ are just chances for the officer to check for signs of intoxication (possible DUI).
 So don’t be surprised if the officer asks you to step out of the vehicle.